chenphilo/philoidea/离开确定性_Titelbaum/quiting certainty.md

 SUM:
 $$P_0(h) > P_1(h)$$

-using CLF’s systematic constraints; neither the Principal Principle nor any indifference principle was required.
+using CLF's systematic constraints; neither the Principal Principle nor any indifference principle was required.
 This is sufficient to refute the “halfer” position on the Sleeping Beauty Problem.

 Objection:
-> Nick Bostrom (2007): Between t1 and t2 Beauty becomes certain not only of the claim “Today is Monday, ” but also of the claim “I have been told today that today is Monday. ” Bostrom argues that Beauty’s Monday night degree of belief in heads is required to equal her Monday morning degree of belief in heads conditional on both these claims, and there is no reason to think that this conditional degree of belief should be greater than Beauty’s unconditional Monday morning degree of belief in heads.
+> Nick Bostrom (2007): Between t1 and t2 Beauty becomes certain not only of the claim “Today is Monday, ” but also of the claim “I have been told today that today is Monday. ” Bostrom argues that Beauty's Monday night degree of belief in heads is required to equal her Monday morning degree of belief in heads conditional on both these claims, and there is no reason to think that this conditional degree of belief should be greater than Beauty's unconditional Monday morning degree of belief in heads.
 So we cannot rely on conclusion that P2(h) > P1(h).

 Answer:
 > 类似于 Table-8-4，By (PEP)可以证明复合命题不影响结论。